Chibamba Kanyama

 Chibamba Favour Kanyama (born 26 January 1965) is a Zambian media executive, economist and diplomat.
 Since March 2023, he has served as the Ambassador of Zambia to the United States of America.
+He is also accredited on a non-residential basis to ten other countries.
 Prior to his appointment, Chibamba served as the founding CEO at Bridges Limited, a Zambian consultancy firm, since 2016.
 He served as Director General at Zambia National Broadcasting Corporation (ZNBC) from 2012 to 2014.
 Subsequently, Chibamba was appointed as Communications Advisor at International Monetary Fund, based in Washington DC, U.S until 2016.

 Early life and education

 Chibamba was born on 26 January 1965, in Chikankata District.
 He attended Chikankata Mission school for his secondary education.
 He then studied at the University of Zambia from 1985 to 1989, where he received a BA in mass communication (with economics).
 Chibamba later received a MSc Development Finance from the University of Reading in 2001 on a Chevening Scholarship.
 Since 2023, he holds a PhD in Management from Texila American University in collaboration with Central University of Nicaragua (awarding university).